 Testing Helps You & Your Team Grow

-But even these two valid points are still not all, there’s more to regular testing:
+But even these two valid points are still not all, there’s so much more to regular testing:

 - working with new image makers and finding your strongest team;